farhankhan117/Skin-Cancer-Detection-/README.md

  ## 📋 Project Overview

 This project presents a deep learning–based skin cancer detection system for multi class skin lesion diagnosis using the MILK10k / ISIC 2025 dataset.
-The model jointly analyzes dual modality images (clinical close-up + dermoscopic) along with patient metadata to classify lesions into 11 diagnostic categories.
+The model jointly analyzes dual modality images (clinical close-up + dermatoscopic) along with patient metadata to classify lesions into 11 diagnostic categories.

 By fusing visual features with clinical context, the system improves diagnostic robustness and outputs class wise probability scores, enabling reliable evaluation using the Macro F1 Score on a blind benchmark test set.